How To Ground Yourself

 A few years ago I met my first Breathwork teacher who asked me, “How do you get grounded?”
 I stared at him blankly and said I didn’t know what that meant.
 He simply replied, “Ok.”

-I would later learn that to be grounded means to be connected to your soul, to be deeply in tune with the present moment.
+I would later learn that to be grounded means to be present in the moment within your body.

 In other words, it means you need to get our of your head and connected to your body.
 Being grounded means that our energy is balanced, we’re connected to our truth, and we’re not stuck in our heads thinking about the past and present.

 It’s been much more challenging for me to stay balanced these past few months.
 I’m often stuck in my apartment (although it’s my place of restoration, it’s important to be able to leave it) so Saturday my boyfriend and I took a spontaneous trip to the woods.
 We camped in a quiet part of Angeles National Forest, a place where our cells phones got no signal and the coyotes howled loudly at night.
 Without the ability to check my email, write a new blog post, or work on any other project is liberating and puts me exactly where I needed to get balanced: in the present.

 One of the best ways I find to get grounded is to connect with nature.